jonathanbff/jonathanbff/README.md

 * 🌱 I’m currently learning: Deep Learning Models, Blockchain methods and Natural Language Processing
 * ⚡ Fun fact: I do love to be an entrepreneur in the future, and I'm already working to study a lot of business samples, digital marketing, and designer to be able to create a successful startup one day
 * 📫 Studing Molecular Science at University of São Paulo (USP)
-* Acess my web site curriculum:
+* Acess my web site curriculum(https://jonathanbff.github.io/)
  <!--